 - ➤ Development hard costs.
-Development hard costs are the actual cost of constructing or rehabilitating housing. - > Related soft costs. - Interim Construction interest - Reasonable origination and closings charges as described by the construction loan lender - Reasonable Architectural and/or Engineering Services as required for the construction of new units - Title and/or recording fees for the closing of the interim construction financing as required by the lender - Survey Costs - Appraisal costs as required by the interim construction-financing lender
+Development hard costs are the actual cost of preparing land for construction, including demolition, and actual costs of constructing or rehabilitating housing units. - > Related soft costs. - Interim Construction interest - Reasonable origination and closings charges as described by the construction loan lender - Reasonable Architectural and/or Engineering Services as required for the construction of new units - Title and/or recording fees for the closing of the interim construction financing as required by the lender - Survey Costs - Appraisal costs as required by the interim construction-financing lender